 Does an HRA carry over year-to-year?

-Whether or not your HRA funds will roll over into the new year depends on how your HRA is set up by your employer.
-Some HRAs do allow for annual rollover, however, most employers choose to reset allowances at the end of the calendar year and start things over in the new year.
-Currently, yearly rollover is not available if your employer is offering an HRA with PeopleKeep.
+Whether or not your HRA funds will roll over into the new year depends on how your employer sets up your HRA.
+Some HRAs do allow for annual rollover.
+However, most employers choose to reset allowances at the end of the calendar year and start things over in the new year.
+Yearly rollover is not available if your employer offers an HRA through PeopleKeep.

 While it’s likely your HRA only allows for month-to-month rollover, be sure to reach out to your employer’s HRA plan administrator to check.